VladLazar17/QA-Automation-Tester-Course/README.md

-# Automation-Tester-Course
+# QA-Automation-Tester-Course
-All the theory and exercices I have made during the Autmation Tester Course
+All the theory and exercices I have made during the QA Autmation Tester Course